databricks/terraform-provider-databricks/docs/resources/credential.md

 - `skip_validation` - (Optional) Suppress validation errors if any & force save the credential.
 - `force_destroy` - (Optional) Delete credential regardless of its dependencies.
 - `force_update` - (Optional) Update credential regardless of its dependents.
 - `isolation_mode` - (Optional) Whether the credential is accessible from all workspaces or a specific set of workspaces.
 Can be `ISOLATION_MODE_ISOLATED` or `ISOLATION_MODE_OPEN`.
-Setting the credential to `ISOLATION_MODE_ISOLATED` will automatically allow access from the current workspace.
+Setting the credential to `ISOLATION_MODE_ISOLATED` will automatically restrict access to only from the current workspace.

 `aws_iam_role` optional configuration block for credential details for AWS: